 When and where did you intern abroad?

-After completing half of my Spring 2012 semester abroad studying Spanish, I interned at the Hospital de Las Mujeres in San Jose, Costa Rica.
+After completing half of my spring semester abroad studying Spanish, I interned at the Hospital de Las Mujeres in San Jose, Costa Rica.
 I spent seven weeks observing the doctors, nurses and medical staff as they performed anything from check-ups to delivering babies.

 What made you want to intern abroad?